 International students must hold a valid visa in order to study in Australia.
 Many students for this reason apply for a student visa.

-Once your Acceptance of Offer and payment have been received (and Guardianship Authorisation if required) your electronic Confirmation of Enrolment (eCoE) will be sent to you or your agent to include with your Australian student visa application.
+When your acceptance of offer (and Guardianship Authorisation if required) and payment have been finalised, your electronic Confirmation of Enrolment (eCoE) will be sent to you or your agent to be submitted when applying for your Australian student visa.

 A range of conditions may affect how you apply for an Australian student visa.
 Many students will be able to apply for their student visa online, others will be required to submit a paper application.
 Medical examinations may also be required.
 Please note that if you do not have an appropriate visa you will not be able to enrol.

 All student visas have mandatory and discretionary visa conditions attached to them.
 For a complete list of these conditions, please visit the Department of Immigration and Border Protection website.

 Important things to note about your Australian student visa